Palestinian rocket attacks on Israel: 2011

 Over the course of 2011, 680 rockets, mortars and Grad missiles were fired from the Gaza Strip into Israel.

 At the end of 2010, Palestinian Islamic Jihad said it and other Palestinians militant groups in the Gaza Strip would temporarily halt rocket attacks against Israel.
 On 7 January, it claimed responsibility for a mortar attack that injured three agricultural workers, and the group was responsible for most of the attacks on Israel in the first two weeks of the year.
 On 12 January, the group declared again that it would cease firing rockets.
 Multiple, unclaimed rocket and mortar attacks occurred on 16, 17 and 18 January.

 On 2 January, it was revealed that two East Jerusalem Arabs, employees of the British Consulate General in Jerusalem, were arrested for suspected involvement in an aborted Hamas plot to fire a missile at Teddy Stadium during a soccer match.
 The two were charged the following day with weapons trafficking.

 On 15 March, Israel seized the Victoria, a ship containing concealed Iranian missiles destined for the Gaza Strip.

 On 27 March, Israel first deployed the new Iron Dome missile defense system to protect Beersheba.
-The city, one of Israel's largest, had recently been targeted again by Palestinian missiles after being safe since the 2008-2009 Gaza War.
+The city, one of Israel's largest, had recently been targeted again by Palestinian missiles after being safe since the 2008–2009 Gaza War.
 A week later, a second battery was deployed to protect Ashkelon.
-On 7 April, the Ashkelon battery successfully intercepted a Palestinian Grad missile fired at the city, marking the first successful interception of a short range rocket in history.
+On 7 April, the Ashkelon battery successfully intercepted a Palestinian Grad missile fired at the city, marking the first successful interception of a short-range rocket in history.
 On 31 August, Israel deployed a third battery outside Ashdod before the new school year.
 As of that date, Iron Dome had intercepted several dozen Gazan rockets at an estimated cost of $100,000 per interception, not including the price of the system itself.

 On 4 April, Israel indicted alleged Hamas "rocket godfather" Dirar Abu Sisi in the Beersheba District Court.
-Abu Sisi had reportedly been captured by Israel in the Ukraine a month prior.
+Abu Sisi had reportedly been captured by Israel in Ukraine a month prior.
 He denied any wrongdoing.

 On 7 April, Hamas militants fired a Kornet anti-tank missile at an Israel school bus.
 The sole passenger on board, 16-year-old boy Daniel Viflic, was killed.

 On 18 August, a series of cross-border attacks were carried out in southern Israel near the Egyptian border.
 The initial attacks sparked several days of clashes between Israel and Palestinian militant groups that resulted in substantial casualties to both sides.